AdobeDocs/audience-manager.en/help/using/integration/receiving-audience-data/real-time-outbound-transfers/digitally-signed-http-requests.md

 ## How to calculate the signature {#section_FFEC0FA7C3274AC5AB492ADD77128E9D}

 [!DNL HMAC] (Hash-based message authentication code) is the method used by [!UICONTROL IRIS] for message signing.
 Implementations and libraries are available basically in every programming language. [!DNL HMAC] has no known extension attacks.
-See an example in Java below:
+See an example in [!DNL Java] below:

 ```
 // Message to be signed.